Ten farmers produce and sell 9,000 pounds of specialty mushrooms over 30 weeks, generating $108,000 in

 will move forward with their plan.

-5)During the growing season in 2020 the project team will be available to answer questions by phone or email
+5)During the growing season of 2020 the project team answered questions by phone or email

-and check in monthly for questions and to collect data.
+and checked in monthly for questions and to collect data.
+We also held one grower conference on zoom.

 1000 vegetable and beginning farmers in the Northeast learn about specialty mushroom cultivation as a viable farm enterprise through webinars, newsletters, and emails.
 April - August 2019.